 - Whether you can sue for defamation of character, &

 - Other examples of what constitutes defamation of character.

-If you’ve been the victim of online defamation of character and want to explore your legal removal options, reach out to the defamation of character lawyers of Minc Law today!
+If you’ve been the victim of online defamation of character or a bad online review, and want to explore your legal removal options, reach out to the defamation of character lawyers of Minc Law today!
 At Minc Law, we boast a nearly 100% online defamation removal rate, and all for a flat, reasonable fee.

 Ohio defamation of character attorney Aaron Minc and his team of defamation removal lawyers have ample experience in online defamation of character cases, and have litigated in over 19 states and 3 countries, securing hundreds of online removals and takedowns.
 At Minc Law, we know who to work with and how to work with them in order to secure swift and permanent online defamation removals.

 Ohio Defamation of Character Tip: For Ohio residents wondering whether they can bring a defamation of character lawsuit against out-of-state defendants, the simple answer is yes – in certain situations.
 Ohio residents may bring a defamation of character lawsuit against out-of-state defendants where: (1) Defamatory material is posted which multiple Ohio residents view; (2) The material defames a plaintiff with Ohio domicile; and (3) The plaintiff’s domicile was known by the defendant.